 The flavours were also up there and we also had enough for leftover’s three out of the four meals, something we didn’t expect as the box was a little smaller than we expected!

-We also found ourselves finally being excited about what we were cooking.
+We found ourselves finally being excited about what we were cooking.
 From the anticipation of waiting for the delivery, opening the boxes, discovering the ingredients to the cooking and creating the meal.
 It made our midweek nights something to look forward too.

-Although both tick our boxes in the fact that each week or fortnightly we are eating exciting meals we never would have thought of cooking.
+Although all of them tick our boxes in the fact that each week or fortnightly we are eating exciting meals we never would have thought of cooking.
 One problem we still have is needing the staples.
 We have found we needed to double stock up at the supermarket and we still need to visit around once a month.
 We think we can cope with that and the extra expense because actually enjoying what we are eating is more important to us than ever.

 A downfall is the meals also are also not for 7 days, (surely that is something that appeals to people!) however, I believe the theory behind is that the average household eats out once or twice a week or eats a freezer ‘look what I prepared earlier meal’.
 Which I know is something we do.

-In summary, during doing both of the meal kits we found ourselves cooking together as a couple with a glass of wine in hand and with our busy lives it was a bonding time that we would never have had otherwise and I am sure if families order the bags this would be the case as well.
-After all isn’t food about bringing people together?!
+In summary, during doing all of the meal kits we found ourselves cooking together as a couple with a glass of wine in hand and with our busy lives it was a bonding time that we would never have had otherwise and I am sure if families order the bags this would be the case as well.
+After all, isn’t food about bringing people together?!
 And in our opinion that is priceless.

 Thanks for reading guys!
 Out of interest what food bag do you think you would like to try?
-Or have you tried either of them before?
+Or have you tried any of them before?
 What did you think of the concept and the meals?
 Let us know in the comments below!